The Suicide Squad (film): Creature Commandos

-Gunn had been working on a new series for DC following the success of Peacemaker and prior to his promotion.
-HBO Max had not greenlit the series, for which writing had yet to begin, but the streaming service was said to be "high" on the idea based on Gunn's enthusiasm for it.
-The series was reported to feature Amanda Waller in May 2022, but Gunn stated a month later that the series was separate from a potential Amanda Waller project though there would be "some blending" of characters from Peacemaker in the series.
-The series was greenlit by Gunn himself following his assumption of duties at DC Studios, and was revealed to be an animated series based on the Creature Commandos team in January 2023.
-The series was positioned to be the first installment of Gunn and Safran's DCU, acting as an "apertif" to the franchise prior to the release of the film Superman (2025) which was regarded as the "true beginning" of the story.
-The series takes place after and acknowledges several events from both The Suicide Squad and the first season of Peacemaker, notably establishing that in the aftermath of Leota Adebayo exposing A.R.G.U.S. director Amanda Waller for her involvement in creating the Suicide Squad, she was barred from exploiting any other human inmates at Belle Reve for her black ops missions, leading her to devise a team composed exclusively of monsters and other inhuman subjects.
+Gunn had been working on a new series for DC following Peacemaker's success and prior to his promotion.
+HBO Max had not greenlit the series, which had yet to be written, but prioritized its release based on Gunn's enthusiasm for it.
+The series was reported to feature A.R.G.U.S. director Amanda Waller in May 2022, but Gunn stated a month later that the series was separate from a potential Amanda Waller project though there would be "some blending" of characters from Peacemaker in the series.
+Gunn greenlit the series himself following his assumption of duties at DC Studios, which was revealed to be an animated series based on the Creature Commandos team in January 2023.
+The series was positioned to be the first installment of Gunn and Safran's DCU, acting as an "apertif" prior to the release of the film Superman (2025), which they regarded as the DCU's "true beginning."
+The series takes place after and acknowledges several events from both The Suicide Squad and the first season of Peacemaker, notably establishing that the aftermath of Leota Adebayo's exposure of Waller's role in creating the Suicide Squad involved her being banned from recruiting other human inmates at Belle Reve for her black ops missions.
+As such, she circumvented this ban through recruiting a team composed of monsters and other inhuman subjects.
 The team's leader Rick Flag Sr., is the father of the DCEU's Rick Flag Jr., who was acknowledged as having been killed in action during "Project Starfish", the Corto Maltese-based mission during the events of The Suicide Squad.
-Numerous cast members from The Suicide Squad and Peacemaker also appear in the series, with Viola Davis and Steve Agee respectively reprising their roles as Amanda Waller and A.R.G.U.S. agent John Economos.
+Numerous cast members from The Suicide Squad and Peacemaker also appear in the series, with Viola Davis and Steve Agee respectively reprising their roles as Waller and A.R.G.U.S. agent John Economos.
 The Suicide Squad actor Sean Gunn reprises his role as Weasel and voices G.I.
 Robot, who are both members of the Creature Commandos.
-The first season of the series had a two-episode premiere on December 5, 2024 and ran for eight episodes, concluding on January 9, 2025.
+The first season of the series had a two-episode premiere on December 5, 2024, and ran for eight episodes, concluding on January 9, 2025.
 It has been renewed for a second season.